wtchrs/spring-security-study/chap13-SpringAuthServerExample/README.md

 ## Getting started

 - Add an entry to your machine's /etc/hosts file: `127.0.0.1 auth-server`.
-This is necessary to prevent session cookie overwrites between the authorization server and API client server when running both servers on your local PC.
+This step is necessary to prevent session cookie from being overwritten between the authorization server and API client server when running both servers on your local PC.

 ## See also